-The veteran character actor co-stars with Tom Berenger and Danny Trejo in the new western released this week on DVD and Blu-Ray.
+Veteran character actor Lance Henriksen co-stars with Tom Berenger and Danny Trejo in Mark Gould’s 2018 western.

-When we first meet Taylon Flynn in Gone Are the Days, the independently produced western scheduled for release this week on DVD and Blu-Ray, he appears pretty close to the end of his days.
+When we first meet Taylon Flynn in Gone Are the Days, the independently produced western available for streaming on iTunes, Amazon Prime and other platforms, he appears pretty close to the end of his days.
 Once a feared outlaw with a penchant for robbing banks and raising hell, Flynn now is an aged and sickly ruin who lives alone on a dilapidated ranch with nothing for company but memories.
 And pretty bad memories at that.

 He is roused from his decrepitude only when an unexpected visitor inspires his return to the scene of a long-ago crime.
 His journey leads him to close encounters with the estranged daughter (Meg Steedle) he abandoned years ago, the brutally corrupt boss (Steve Railsback) of a dying mining town, an enigmatic stranger (Danny Trejo) who offers dubious advice — and a grizzled lawman (Tom Berenger) who may or may not enable Flynn to get one last shot at redemption.

 Lance Henriksen, the veteran and versatile character actor who’s perfectly cast as Taylon Flynn, has a lengthy resume studded with credits that run the gamut from The Right Stuff (1983), Aliens (1986) and Appaloosa (2008) to TV’s Millennium, The Blacklist and Into the Badlands.
 And he ranks Gone Are the Days among the highlights of his career.
-Henriksen called us a few days ago to chat about the film, and here are some highlights from our conversation.
+Henriksen called us shortly before the film's 2018 release, and here are some highlights from our conversation.

 Cowboys & Indians: You have a great role in Gone are the Days.
 But that role comes with some great challenges.
 Like, for the first 15 or so minutes of the movie, it’s just you, all alone in your shack as you more or less wait for the Grim Reaper.